How to get from Siquijor to Moalboal

 Step 2: Dumaguete to Sibulan Port by Tricycle

 You will find a lot of tricycles waiting for passengers outside Dumaguete Port.
-Hail one and ask for a ride going to Sibulan Port, about 7 km away.
+Hail one and ask for a ride going to Sibulan Port, which is about 7 km away.

 Step 3: Sibulan Port to Liloan Port by Ferry

 From Sibulan Port, you can get a ferry bound for Liloan Port.
-These ferries are available every 1.5 hours from 04:30 to 22:30.
-Travel time is around 20 minutes and a ticket costs 70 PHP ($1.20).
+These ferries are available every 1 to 1.5 hours from 04:30 to 20:00.

 Step 4: Liloan to Moalboal by Bus

-Similar to the first option, you’ll need to take a tricycle from Liloan Port to the bus terminal in Bato, from where you can hop on a Ceres Bus to Moalboal.
+At Liloan Port, take a tricycle to Samboan-Bato Bus Terminal, from where you can hop on a Ceres Bus to Moalboal.

-Ask to be dropped off at Moalboal town centre.
+Ask the driver to drop you off at Moalboal town centre.
 Here, you can hail a tricycle or a motorbike taxi to your accommodation.
-This final leg of the journey takes more or less 2.5 hours.
+This final leg of the journey takes around 2h 30m.

 Moalboal is a paradise for marine life, and that’s what you want to be focusing on — finding the best snorkelling trips, witnessing the Sardine Run if you’re there at the right time.